configcat/docs/website/docs/advanced/segmentation-and-segments.md

 ---
 Segments allow you to group your users based on any of their properties.
 This way you can define segments of your users and then assign them to specific feature flags.
 If you update a segment definition, it will update all feature flags that are assigned to it.
+You can think of segments as reusable targeting rules.
+If you have groups of users that you want to target regularly with different features, it's a good idea to define a segment for each group.

-*For example, you can define a segment called "Beta Users" and assign that segment to all features that you want to be available for beta users.*
+*For example, you can define a segment called "Beta Users" and assign that segment to all future features that you want to be available for beta users.*

 You can define your segments on the [ConfigCat Dashboard](https://app.configcat.com/product/segments).